 Legally speaking, an individual does need to be fully divorced today before dating.
 Adultery is still a thing.
 The legal definition of adultery would be sleeping with someone other than their spouse.
 As long as they are separated, the common belief is that dating is not a big deal.
 This becomes a bigger issue if there are children involved and they are still working out the details of the divorce agreement or parenting plan.
 It is best to wait until they are fully divorced.

 An experienced divorce attorney would recommend not dating during the divorce process, because it could cause additional issues.
 Even if they are ready to move on and begin dating, their soon to be ex-spouse may not be and it could cause tension and additional arguments during the agreement process.
 Additionally, if there are children involved, bringing a third party into the custodial and parenting time arrangements could make things more complicated.
-Attorneys generally advise not dating until the divorce process is officially over.
+Attorneys generally advise to wait until the process is officially over.

 Dating with a pending divorce could complicate the process if the married parties are not yet separated.
 If both of the parties are not on the same page, it could cause tension, it could cause arguments, and it could delay the process.